jasleon/L9733-Driver/README.md

 * Get the thermal fault status

 ## Limitations
-* The SPI object should be configured before calling this function
+* The SPI object should be configured before calling the driver functions
+* This driver does not support full-duplex SPI communication
 * This driver should not be used in daisy-chained configurations

+## SPI Configuration

+- The datasheet does not define a maximum SPI rate.
+However, it should reach at least 5.4 MHz.
+- The Clock Polarity (CPOL) is 1
+- The Clock Phase (CPHA) is 0
+- Therefore, the SPI communication mode is 2 in the majority of microcontrollers.
+- The SPI transmit and receive buffers need to store at least 16 bits of data.

 ## Example

+This snippet shows how this driver should be used

 ```c
 #include "L9733.h"